 After a time, there was a shift – an announcement of the coming ceremony of preparing and putting the Guru to rest at the day’s end.
 We rose and then sat to receive a mouthful of sweet dessert and then we rose again to stand witness to the deeply respectful, ritually choreographed wrapping of the Holy Text in layers of silk for the evening’s repose.

 Once the initial ritual was complete, the Guru Granth Sabih was escorted in procession back into the room prepared for it and placed in bed for the night.

-Earlier in the classroom, Nirinjan had spoken of the terrible wave of bigotry and violence unleashed since 9/11 upon the Sikh communities in the United States, where men and women and even children have continued to be subjected to hatred, suspicion and brutality simply for wearing the outward symbols of their faith and living as productive, peace-loving Americans.
-He had said that tragically many Sikhs in many places in America have had to choose between following their faith or shaving their beards and cutting their hair to be able to find work so they can support their families.
-As the evening came to a close, one of the participants new to The Guibord Center came to Gwynne and said, “Ever since 9/11, whenever I’ve seen someone with a turban, I’ve always stepped back.
-After tonight,..
-I’ll step forward.”
+Earlier in the classroom, Nirinjan spoke of the terrible wave of bigotry and violence unleashed since 9/11 upon the Sikh communities in the United States, where men and women and even children have continued to be subjected to hatred, suspicion and brutality simply for wearing the outward symbols of their faith while living as productive, peace-loving Americans.
+Tragically, many Sikhs in America have had to choose between following their faith or shaving their beards and cutting their hair to be able to find work so they can support their families.
+As the evening came to a close, one of the participants shared, “Ever since 9/11, whenever I’ve seen someone with a turban, I’ve always stepped back.
+After tonight, I’ll step forward.”